 The Bell Inn operated as a thriving pub at the heart of Yarpole for many years.
-It became clear, in 2018, that we were about to lose our village pub, as the last tenants left and Enterprise Inns put it up for sale.
-The thought of losing it, most likely to a developer, galvanised opinion, which turned into action as a group was formed to rescue it for the benefit of the community.
+It was clear, in 2018, that we were about to lose our village pub.
+The thought of losing it, most likely to a developer, galvanised opinion, which turned into action and a group was formed to rescue it for the benefit of the community.

-The pub perfectly complements the village’s other thriving grassroots projects, for example the flourishing shop and The Gallery café.
+The pub perfectly complements the village’s other thriving grassroots projects.
+The flourishing shop and The Gallery café.
 However there are some things that only a pub can provide.
-The objective was to have a friendly, welcoming village pub with good food and drink and, since its founding, the search was on for the right tenants to run The Bell.
+The objective is to have a friendly, welcoming village pub with good food and drink.

 To breathe new life into such a project takes lots of energy, time and money.
-The first volunteer committee with help from CAMRA, Plunkett and others worked to create a business plan, and a share issue to raise the necessary money.
-After some incredibly tense moments The Bell was bought for the community.
+The first volunteer committee with help from CAMRA, Plunkett and others worked to create a business plan.
+A share issue raised the necessary money and after some incredibly tense moments, The Bell was bought for the community.

-Working together many volunteers spent thousands of hours working on every aspect of the building, renovating the outside, designing and renovating the inside, marketing, planning and more.
-This project could not have succeeded without all those incredible volunteers who offered their expertise, skills, knowledge, flair and time to bring it all together.
+Working together many volunteers spent many hours working on every aspect of the building.
+Renovating the outside, designing and painting the inside, marketing, planning and more.
+This project would not have succeeded without all those incredible volunteers who offered their expertise, skills, knowledge, flair and time to bring it all together.

-In the interim it still needs funds to operate, given that long periods of neglect under previous owners left The Bell badly in need of repairs and renovation.
-There are bills to pay, loans to be repaid, and a schedule of works for the building’s upkeep, which remains the responsibility of the MCBS.
+The Bell still needs funds to operate, given that long periods of neglect under previous owners left The Bell badly in need of repairs and renovation.
+While we have done huge amounts to make the pub a wonderful place to enjoy there are still bills to pay, loans to be repaid, and a schedule of works for the building’s upkeep, which all remain the responsibility of the MCBS.